 1. Back ’em up, and avoid card corruption

 After each shoot, it’s wise to download your images to your computer to avoid accidental deletion or card corruption.
 Once downloaded, don’t simply delete all images from the card – there’s a risk that the file that tells devices where images are being stored on the memory card could end up getting corrupted.
 Format the card to create a new file, and start afresh.
+Alternatively, if you have the budget to buy new memory cards, you could keep the memory card as a backup device (like film).

 2. Formatting a card by mistake